 If you fail to do any of the things you are required to do during the bankruptcy the Bankruptcy court may extend your bankrtuptcy until you do what is required.

 What is a consumer proposal?

-- You must report your finances on a regular basis to the trustee in bankruptcy, and the trustee may make decisions, which you may not have made yourself, such as selling a vehicle.
+- You must report your finances on a regular basis to the trustee, and the trustee may make decisions which you might not have made yourself, such as selling a vehicle

 How does bankruptcy affect my credit rating?